Transport for Wales to shake-up train timetables

 "What I now need to do over the next couple of months is take that to a good level of performance.
 And then our ambition, obviously, is to run an excellent service."

-Later in the committee, Mr Price said that before the pandemic the Welsh Marches line had been "much less utilised than it is today" and that now "we are seeing much higher demand on the Marches line".
+Mr Price said that before the pandemic the Welsh Marches line had been "much less utilised than it is today" and that now "we are seeing much higher demand on the Marches line".

-He also revealed that the Welsh Marches line was, in fact, "the only line that makes us any money".
+He said the Welsh Marches line was, in fact, "the only line that makes us any money".

 "If we can make money, we can spend that money elsewhere, we can cross-subsidise our services," he said.

-He added that some of that line is "very old and very slow, so that could do with some investment", as part of an answer to Mr Crabb to a question about track investment priorities.

-TfW is currently undergoing a major upgrade of the Valleys lines network, which has seen costs ballooning from more than £260m to £1bn.
+TfW is currently undergoing a major upgrade of the Valleys lines network, which has seen costs ballooning by more than £260m to £1bn.

-Mr Price said that was partly due to inflation, partly due to Covid and partly due to unforeseen infrastructure constraints, such as having to move gas and water mains, and having to build a private power network for the Rhymney line.
+Mr Price said that was due to inflation, Covid and unforeseen infrastructure constraints, such as having to build a private power network for the Rhymney line.

-The work, which includes electrification, has seen significant disruption.
-Currently the Treherbert line is entirely replaced with buses.
+The work, which includes electrification, has caused significant disruption.
+Currently the Treherbert line is entirely replaced with buses from Pontypridd.

 Beth Winter, Labour MP for Cynon Valley, said: "A lot of people from the Valleys travel to Cardiff for work - a lot of people have been late for work.
 Some people have had final warnings from their employer."